 If you use assistive technology (such as a screen reader, eye tracking device, voice recognition software, etc.) and have difficulty accessing information on GSAAuctions.gov, please contact GSAAuctions.gov and provide the URL (web address) of the material you tried to access, the problem you experienced, and your contact information.
 A GSAAuctions.gov team member will contact you and attempt to provide the information you're seeking.

-A: Please make sure you communicate this to the custodian when planning the pickup of your item(s).
-It is urged that you find out security's phone policy in advance to ensure you do not have issues when proceeding through security and the removal process or have access to a phone to make contact with the custodian when arriving at the property location.
+A: Please make sure you communicate with the custodian when planning the pickup of your item(s).
+You are encouraged to find out the location’s security policy in advance to ensure that you do not have issues when proceeding through security and the removal process and so that you have access to a phone to make contact with the custodian when arriving at the property location.

 A: Yes.
 Please be vigilant when reading or responding to emails from GSA Auctions and/or GSA Staff that the email address is from a @gsa.gov address.
 If you receive an email from an address different than @gsa.gov, do not respond to it, and report it immediately to firstname.lastname@example.org.